Pandemonium1986/ansible-role-pip/README.md

 ## Requirements

-This roles is self contained and install pip for debian, ubuntu, centos.
+This role is self contained and install pip for debian, ubuntu, centos.

 ## Role Variables